Skip to content

 The Safety Fall

-The art of breaking a fall to avoid injury.
-Critical for managing unexpected balance loss.
+The art of breaking a fall to avoid injury from balance loss.

 (Definition Only)